 About Tarra Lu

-I'm a Haitian-American abstract artist born in Brooklyn to Haitian parents.
+I'm a Haitian-American abstract artist born in Brooklyn to Haitian parents, now based in the Dominican Republic.
 My work is shaped by heritage, healing, and transformation.

 Growing up between two cultures, I saw the contrast between media portrayals of Black women and the reality of the brilliant, bold, and beautiful women in my own life.
 That contrast became a creative spark.
 My art celebrates that complexity and honors the stories of women whose strength often goes unseen.

 My path to art was anything but linear.
-I earned a BA in Legal Studies from the University of Massachusetts Amherst and explored different cultures through study abroad programs in Costa Rica and Argentina.
+I earned a BA in Legal Studies from the University of Massachusetts Amherst and explored different cultures through study abroad programs in Argentina, Costa Rica, Nicaragua, and Panama.

 But art kept calling.